 With the completion of the Feasibility Study (Adobe PDF File, opens in new window) and the approval to move forward with Option 5 — construction of a new facility on the existing site — the Design and Permitting phase has begun.

 The overarching design goal for Frederick High School is a new facility that reflects the best and most appropriate elements of the mid-21st century visioning process and best educational design practices, as well as design standards previously established by other FCPS schools, while still valuing the school's long history and distinctive identity.
 Other goals and considerations for a new facility emerged as repeated themes of ongoing discussions of the visioning process:

 - Honor the history of the Frederick High campus through a design that recalls the exterior appearance and site prominence of the oldest portion of the existing building.

 - Retain and protect the English Elm in front of the existing school.

 - Create a welcoming and prominent entrance both to the campus and the new school building.

 - Develop a clear circulation pattern within the campus and the building and provide straightforward way finding.

 - Design a facility that can be maintained and altered with minimal disruption, difficulty, and expense throughout its useful life.

 LATEST PROJECT NEWSLETTER

-Throughout the entire project, FCPS will work closely with the community to not only provide detailed information and regular updates on the project, but also gather input and ideas.
+During the design and permitting phase, FCPS will once again work closely with the community to not only provide detailed information and regular updates on the project, but also to gather input.